ninovanhooff/ml-assignment/README.md

 - [assignment-Nino.ipynb](assignment-Nino.ipynb): The notebook for my final solution

 ## Link to NbViewer
-A non-interactive version of the notebooks can be viewed on [nbViewer](https://nbviewer.jupyter.org/github/ninovanhooff/ml-assignment/tree/master/)
+A non-interactive version of the notebooks can be viewed by clicking on the links above, or at  [nbViewer](https://nbviewer.jupyter.org/github/ninovanhooff/ml-assignment/tree/master/) (slightly better styling).